-Kenyon has again been recognized as a top producer of winners of the J. William Fulbright Fellowship among liberal arts institutions.
-Among U.S. baccalaureate institutions, the College tied for 10th in the number of Fulbright winners it produced for 2017-18, according to a report published on Feb.
-18 in the Chronicle of Higher Education.
-It is the 13th time Kenyon has appeared on the list.
+Kenyon has again been recognized as a top producer of winners of the J. William Fulbright Fellowship among liberal arts institutions for the 2020-21 academic year, marking the 16th time Kenyon has appeared on the top-producing student list, published in the Chronicle of Higher Education.